CT VOTER REGISTRATION IS NOW AVAILABLE ON-LINE AT https://voterregistration.ct.gov/OLVR/

 Those registering to vote in person are required to show identification.
 Acceptable forms of identification include anything with a name and address: a Connecticut driver's license, a utility bill, or even a checkbook.
 Those who register by mail must provide their Connecticut driver's license or the last four digits of their Social Security number on the voter registration form, which will be confirmed by the state's centralized voter registration system.
 This will avoid additional ID requirements for first-time voters in federal elections.
 First-time voters who register by mail in a federal election are subject to additional requirements.

-The Registrars' Office is open from 8:30 A.M. to noon, Monday through Friday when the Town Hall is open.
+The Registrars' Office is open Monday, Wednesday, and Friday from 8:00 A.M. to Noon and Tuesdays and Thursdays from 9:00 A.M to 3:00 P.M. when the Town Hall is open.
 At those times when the Registrars are not in the office, the Town Clerk can provide registration services.